oresmus/oresmus.github.io/_posts/2015-10-26-my-tiling-agents-solution.md

 purpose, strategy, intelligence, etc) is **not restricted by the abstract specification** and is therefore free to vary in the agent relative to the parent machine and/or to the original machine.
+(Of course, the parent will only want to vary the child agent in ways it thinks help its purpose -- the point is that it's free to do so without violating the safety rule.)

 But the proof goes through exactly as before, except what we prove by induction is not that each machine in series is an identical copy of the original, but that it's a valid implementation of the original machine's abstract specification.